mcellis1/12-ideal-pancake/README.md

 This is my first project working with an SQL database, so I was able to learn a lot about how SQL queries work and how to use the proper syntax, which is very important with SQL because it is a very strict language when it comes to syntax.

+A video walkthrough demonstrating the app in action can be found on [YouTube](https://youtu.be/Yjr97bihTsI).

 ## Contents

 - [Installation](#installation)